pagkly/Zed/Investopedia3/Regulation E Definition.md

 Regulation E also outlines consumer responsibility for reporting unauthorized ETF activity, typically involving a stolen or missing card.
 For example, consumers must report lost or stolen credit cards no more than two days after the consumer becomes aware of the theft; otherwise, the bank has no obligation to refund losses.

-Regulation E governs the issuance of debit but not credit cards, which are governed by regulations outlined in the [Truth in Lending Act](https://www.investopedia.com/terms/t/tila.asp) and implemented by the Federal Reserve as [Regulation Z](https://www.investopedia.com/terms/r/regulation_z.asp).
+Regulation E governs the issuance of debit but not credit cards, which are governed by regulations outlined in the [[Truth in Lending Act]](https://www.investopedia.com/terms/t/tila.asp) and implemented by the Federal Reserve as [[Regulation Z]](https://www.investopedia.com/terms/r/regulation_z.asp).
 However, Regulation E does govern EFT features of credit card usage.

 ## Special Considerations